Frequently Asked Questions

 Can I feed Raw Gold to my Miniature Schnauzer?

 Miniature Schnauzers as a breed are more prone to hyperlipidaemia (pancreatitis) and high cholesterol than most other breeds, so care must be taken with feeding them a high-fat, high-sugar diet.
-Raw Gold has relatively high levels of fat at 7.5% minimum on wet matter basis, and 30% minimum on a dry matter basis (for comparison to dry kibble).
+Raw Gold mince Rabbit with Vegetables is an ideal food for Miniature Schnauzers, as its crude fat content is 3% on wet matter basis.
 Research has linked the consumption of high-fat diets, for example fatty table scraps etc. to a heightened risk of pancreatitis.
-It is important that the food fed to a Miniature Schnauzer is kept as constant as possible, as a change in diet can make them very sick.
+It is important that the food fed to an at-risk Miniature Schnauzer is kept as constant as possible, as a change in diet can make them very sick.
 It also appears that females are more prone to the disease than males.
-Raw Gold should therefore be fed with caution to a Miniature Schnauzer that is genetically at risk of contracting hyperlipidaemia, or has ever been diagnosed as having some form of pancreatitis, and always under the supervision of your vet.
+If your Miniature Schnauzer is genetically at risk of contracting hyperlipidaemia, or has ever been diagnosed as having some form of pancreatitis, always discuss their diet with your vet.
 Regular blood tests should be performed to ensure that there is no fat in the dog’s blood.
 This is simply a case of drawing blood, leaving it to stand, and making sure there is no layer of fat sitting on top of the blood.

 Can I feed Raw Gold to my Dalmatian?

 Dalmatians suffer from kidney stones and urinary issues related to the inability to break down purines in their diet.
 They can eat raw, but must be monitored closely to ensure that they drink a lot of water.
 They can eat chicken and turkey, but not beef.
 They must have green leafy vegetables in their diets.
 Additional bones should not be added to their diet.
-Raw Gold mince rich in free range chicken is actually a very good diet for Dalmatians being low in purines, as long as the owners are vigilant with regards keeping an eye on the pH of their urine and doing urine analysis regularly.
+Raw Gold mince Rich in Free Range Chicken is actually a very good diet for Dalmatians being low in purines, and containing green leafy vegetables, as long as the owners are vigilant with regards keeping an eye on the pH of their urine and doing urine analysis regularly.